 The Team Manager has line management and supervisory responsibly for the agency's Supervising Social Workers.
-The Team Manager oversees the day to day support offered to the agency's foster carers and fostered children and makes case decisions accordingly as part of this.
-The Team Manager oversees the matches undertaken on fostered children referred to the agency, along with supporting positive outcomes being achieved for all children placed.
+The Team Manager oversees the day-to-day support offered to the agency's foster carers and children and makes case decisions accordingly as part of this.
+The Team Manager oversees the matches undertaken for children referred to the agency, along with supporting positive outcomes being achieved for all children placed.
 In conjunction with the Registered Manager the Team Manager undertakes auditing, ensures compliance with the Fostering Regulations and Guidance, and strives to achieve good outcomes for children.
+The Team Manager oversees the assessment and review of the agency's prospective and existing foster carers.